immaNomad/Scientific-Research-Assistant/README.md

-# 🚀 AI Research Assistant
+# 🚀 Scientific Research Assistant

 A privacy-focused, locally-running research assistant that helps you search, analyze, and generate insights from AI/ML research papers using custom trained models.